chuanting/STCNet/readme.md

 Or maybe you need to install [Git LFS](https://git-lfs.github.com/) to sucessfully clone this project.

+## Script that generates the H5 file is included

+As there are so many people that wrote to me asking how to generate the H5 file.
+So I made this avaliable for other people convience.
+Please find the code at the ***Github_Version/data/***.

 ### Requirements
 System: Ubuntu 16.04 LTS with GeForce GTX TITAN X, 64 bit OS